pdhakal906/news_aggregator/README.md

 # For the Crawler

+Open a new terminal.

-Switch to the scraper directory in your terminal:
+Switch to the scraper directory in the terminal:
 **cd scraper**

 Then run: